This is a named option in the Civil and Environmental Engineering MS. It is one year, face-to-face coursework-based program.

 Prior Coursework

-Up to 14 credits of relevant graduate coursework (earned post-baccalaureate) from another institution may count towards fulfillment of the graduate curriculum, if approved by the department.
-The first 9 credits of approved graduate coursework may count towards elective coursework.
-If applicable, any remaining prior coursework (beyond 9 credits) may count towards 5 of the 21 CEE /GLE credits, if approved by the faculty advisor.
-Coursework earned five or more years prior to admission term (start of instruction date) to a master’s degree is not allowed to satisfy requirements.
+Up to 14 credits of relevant graduate coursework (earned post-baccalaureate) from another institution may transfer towards fulfillment of the graduate curriculum, if approved by the department.
+The first 9 credits of approved graduate coursework may transfer towards elective coursework.
+If applicable, any remaining prior coursework (beyond 9 credits) may transfer towards 5 of the 21 Civil and Environmental Engineering/Geological Engineering credits, if approved by the faculty advisor.
+Coursework earned ten or more years prior to admission term (start of instruction date) to a master’s degree is not allowed to satisfy requirements.

 Probation